AlexanderSavochkin/AlexanderSavochkin.github.io/output/posts/fpga-driven-data-streaming-into-raspberry-pi-speed-and-timing-stability-part-1/index.rst

    understand if it is possible to squeeze more speed out of the SBC.
 Another option would be using more powerful FPGA with big RAM attached to it and moving some of the DSP processing to the FPGA.

-4. I need to understand the nature of the glitches in the data get rid of them, if possible.

-5. The next step would be to connect a bunch of I2S microphones to the FPGA and transfer real audio data to the SBC.
+3. The next step would be to connect a bunch of I2S microphones to the FPGA and transfer real audio data to the SBC.